MsBluphire/PyOhio_2025/README.md

 # PyOhio_2025
-When Your SME Ghost You: Using GenAI to Build a Database Documentation Agent
+When Your SME Ghosts You: Using GenAI to Build a Database Documentation Agent

 # 🗂️ Database Documentation Agent (aka SME Ghost Protocol)